fix bond/create command

 If the atype keyword is used and if an angle potential is defined via the angle_style command, then any new 3-body interactions inferred by the creation of a bond will create new angles of type angletype, with parameters assigned by the corresponding angle_coeff command.
 Likewise, the dtype and itype keywords will create new dihedrals and impropers of type dihedraltype and impropertype.

-LAMMPS stores and maintains a data structure with a list of the 1st, 2nd, and 3rd neighbors of each atom (within the bond topology of the system) for use in weighting pairwise interactions for bonded atoms.
-Note that adding a single bond always adds a new 1st neighbor but may also induce *many* new 2nd and 3rd neighbors, depending on the molecular topology of your system.
-The “extra special per atom” parameter must typically be set to allow for the new maximum total size (1st + 2nd + 3rd neighbors) of this per-atom list.
-There are 3 ways to do this.
-See the read_data or create_box or “special_bonds extra” commands for details.
+LAMMPS stores and maintains a data structure with a list of the first, second, and third neighbors of each atom (within the bond topology of the system) for use in weighting pairwise interactions for bonded atoms.
+Note that adding a single bond always adds a new first neighbor but may also induce *many* new second and third neighbors, depending on the molecular topology of your system.
+The “extra special per atom” parameter must typically be set to allow for the new maximum total size (first + second + third neighbors) of this per-atom list.
+There are 2 ways to do this.
+See the read_data or create_box commands for details.

 Note that even if your simulation starts with no bonds, you must define a bond_style and use the bond_coeff command to specify coefficients for the bondtype.
 Similarly, if new atom types are specified by the iparam or jparam keywords, they must be within the range of atom types allowed by the simulation and pairwise coefficients must be specified for the new types.